-WWE News: John Cena & Nikki Bella Show MSG Match Highlights, Behind The Scenes Footage Video
+WWE News: John Cena And Nikki Bella Show MSG Match Highlights, Behind The Scenes Footage Video

 John Cena was shown making his big entrance first, followed by Nikki who received screams from the Madison Square Garden crowd for her return to action.
 She had not appeared on WWE programming since surviving to be the second-to-last participant in the 2018 women’s Royal Rumble match.

 From there, other footage showed the duo competing in the ring.
 Nikki cheered on Cena as he fought with Elias in the ring.
 Several times, Sonya Deville rushed over to knock Nikki off the apron.
 On another attempt, Nikki blocked the punch and hit back.
-An accidental strike by Deville on her partner Elias would later allow Cena to make a hot tag.
+An accidental strike by Deville on her partner, Elias, later allowed Cena to make a hot tag.

 Bella came into the ring to take down Deville multiple times, before getting a pinfall.
-However, Elias would yank her leg to break it up.
+However, Elias yanked her leg to break it up.
 That led to an in-ring confrontation where Nikki slapped the WWE Raw superstar in the face.
 Moments later, Cena and Nikki performed the “Five Knuckle Shuffle” on their opponents before hitting Attitude Adjustment finishers for the win.

 After the win, the couple celebrated with Nikki jumping onto Cena to embrace him.
-They would head up the ramp hugging and slapping hands with fans before going backstage.
+They headed up the ramp hugging and slapping hands with fans before going backstage.
 From there, the couple evaluated their matchup.

-Cena noted, “I didn’t do so well.
-I needed a hero and Nicole was my hero.”
-Cena also jokingly called it, “simply the greatest performance in WWE history.”
-He refused to tell the ending of the match but was later informed by Nikki that there were cameras filming it.
+“I didn’t do so well.
+I needed a hero and Nicole was my hero,” Cena said, also jokingly calling it, “simply the greatest performance in WWE history.”
+He refused to reveal the ending of the match, but was later informed by Nikki that there were cameras filming it.

 To celebrate their big victory, Nikki announced that the duo would head out for a “date night” next.
 Cena joked again saying “and you guys can come along” before saying, “No.” Next up, at least one half of the couple is booked for a possible WrestleMania 34 match as John Cena is expected to be there.
-Meanwhile, some fans believe that there’s the possibility Nikki and her sister Brie could participate in the big women’s battle royal match at the pay-per-view next month.
+Meanwhile, some fans believe that there is the possibility that Nikki and her sister, Brie, could participate in the big women’s battle royal match at the pay-per-view next month.